Sultan Mahmud Badaruddin II International Airport: Facilities and development

-Following its development, the airport became an international hub capable of accommodating wide-body aircraft as of September 27, 2005.
-The development project began on September 18, 2003, with a total cost of Rp.
-366.7 billion, funded by a loan from the Japan International Bank for Reconstruction and Development (JIBIC) amounting to Rp.
-251.9 billion, and matching funds from the state budget totaling Rp.
-114.8 billion.
-The project included an extension of the runway from 300 meters by 60 meters to 3,000 meters by 60 meters, as well as the construction of a 20,000-square-meter parking area with capacity for 1,000 vehicles.
-Additionally, a three-floor passenger terminal was built, spanning 13,000 square meters and capable of accommodating 1,250 passengers.
-The airport also features equipped aerobridges, a cargo terminal, and various support buildings covering an area of 1,900 square meters.
-As a result of this expansion, Sultan Mahmud Badaruddin II International Airport can now accommodate aircraft such as the Airbus A330, Boeing 747, Boeing 777, and other wide-body models.
+Following its redevelopment, the airport was upgraded to an international hub capable of accommodating wide-body aircraft, officially commencing such operations on 27 September 2005.
+The project began on 18 September 2003, with a total cost of 366.7 billion rupiah, financed through a loan from the Japan Bank for International Cooperation (JBIC) amounting to 251.9 billion rupiah, along with 114.8 billion rupiah in matching funds from the state budget.
+The development included the extension of the runway to 3,000 by 45 meters, as well as the construction of a 20,000-square-meter parking area with a capacity of 1,000 vehicles.
+A three-storey passenger terminal was also built, covering 13,000 square meters and designed to accommodate up to 1,250 passengers daily.
+Additional facilities included aerobridges, a cargo terminal, and supporting buildings with a total area of 1,900 square meters.
+As a result of these upgrades, Sultan Mahmud Badaruddin II International Airport became capable of handling wide-body aircraft such as the Airbus A330, Boeing 747, and Boeing 777, thus enabling the airport to begin accommodating Hajj flights to Saudi Arabia.